rpGIS/questions/README.md

 # Using the app
 1) In order to load up the app use the instructions listed in the server ReadME
-2) go to http://developer.cege.ucl.ac.uk:31286/ to view the app
+2) Go to http://developer.cege.ucl.ac.uk:31286/ to view the app
 3) Drag the point to the desired location
 4) Input a question and four answers (all boxes must be filled in)
 5) You must also select the correct answer from the drop down menu (the default is the first answer)